VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

   										'%PASSWORD%')
 ```

 ## Step 3.
-Send an Email
+Send a Message
-The app is merging the message and the signature into one structure and sending the letter to the recipient using a simple mail client.
+The app is merging the message text and the signature into one structure and sending the message to the recipient using a simple IP messaging client.

 ```python
 encryptedBody = {